International

 Example

 From the definition it is obvious that lattice systems classify lattices because they consist of full Bravais types of lattices.
-On the other hand, the example of the geometric crystal class [\bar{3}m] shows that lattice systems do not classify point groups, because depending on the chosen basis a point group in this geometric crystal class belongs to either the hexagonal or the rhombohedral lattice system.
+On the other hand, the example of the geometric crystal class Mathematical symbol shows that lattice systems do not classify point groups, because depending on the chosen basis a point group in this geometric crystal class belongs to either the hexagonal or the rhombohedral lattice system.

 However, since the translation lattices of space groups in the same Bravais class belong to the same Bravais type of lattices, the lattice systems can also be regarded as a classification of space groups in which full Bravais classes are grouped together.